Job Evaluation Systems: CUPE, Local 3338

 Article 17 – Job Re-evaluation and Reclassification

-Contact your Human Resources Advisor for general information on job design and writing and editorially revising job descriptions or for a referral to a Compensation Consultant in Compensation & Employee Recognition
+Contact your Human Resources Business Partner for general information on job design and writing and editorially revising job descriptions or for a referral to a Compensation Consultant in Compensation & Employee Recognition

 The process starts with a review of the job description and may include a number of steps such as an interview(s) (supervisor/employee/group/content expert), organizational (department/university) review, on-site observation, and a written report.